tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_Getting_Started/Installation_and_Configuration/Installing_Platform_SDKs/Installing_the_Android_SDK.md

 6. Once the requested components have been installed, click **Finish** button.

-The following steps are the normal process to install an Android SDK with Axway Appcelerator Studio (Appc Studio) but due to the bug noted in [TISTUD-9035](https://jira-archive.titaniumsdk.com/TISTUD-9035), Studio cannot install Android SDKs at this time.

 In Appc Studio, confirm that your Android SDK(s) have been installed: